RobSullivan/predictocite/README.md

 # README #

-Predictocite is my MSc project.

-Using the title and abstract of an article predict if it will gain between one and ten citations, or not, in the first two years after publication.
+Predictocite uses the title and abstract of an article to predict if it will gain between one and ten citations, or not, in the first two years after publication.

 ##Set up virtualenv